babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

 If you're not very comfortable with code, as most artists are, you probably already understand how \_runtime could benefit to you.

 I often had to deal with hundred of materials, and be able to patch one particular or a bunch of them in a short time is enjoyable.
-Plus when you work with other artists, they're able to quickly find and modify an existing patch (a simple Ctrl+F and you're ready to go).
+Plus when you work with other artists, they can quickly find and modify an existing patch (a simple Ctrl+F and you're ready to go).

 ![hundreds-of-materials](why-use-runtime-for-artists/hundreds-of-materials.png)